BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 - It may also feature sections on troubleshooting, frequently asked questions, and a changelog to track updates and fixes.

 ## 12. How can you succinctly convey the purpose and key features of a product?

+-Using bold and bullet points is a great way to highlight the most important features and benefits of your product.

+- This makes it easier for customers to quickly understand what your product does and how it can benefit them.